adamcik/pycat/README.markdown

 Any data written back to STDOUT will be sent to the same place the message originates from.
 Normally only messages that start with ! will be sent to the script.
 To change this the script should echo `match = regexp` when called without arguments.
-See example.sh for simple hello world script.
+If the message is prefixed with `nick: ` pycat will remove this nick before matching the message .See example.sh for simple hello world script.

 License
 -------